Black Beauty Zucchini Recipe That Brings Out Garden-Fresh Flavor

 Serving Suggestions

-Mix the cooked zucchini into spaghetti with olive oil, garlic, lemon zest, and a sprinkle of cheese.
-Add chickpeas or pine nuts for extra texture.
+Tossed into Pasta: Mix the cooked zucchini into spaghetti with olive oil, garlic, lemon zest, and a sprinkle of cheese.

-Use grilled zucchini in a veggie wrap with hummus, fresh greens, and feta.
-It also adds a delicious layer to paninis and burgers.
+Inside Sandwiches or Wraps: Use grilled zucchini in a veggie wrap with hummus, fresh greens, and feta.

 For a fun food holiday twist, try planning a dish around National Zucchini Bread Day.
 It’s the perfect excuse to bake and share!